BA in Bioethics

 Due to the interdisciplinary nature of the public health-related programs, no more than two courses may overlap between a public health major and another major.

-The introductory STAT course (STAT 212) is not included in course overlaps.
+The introductory STAT course (STAT 212 or STAT 180) is not included in course overlaps.

 Transfer Credit